 - Publications – update various leaflets including “Introducing Wey & Arun” and appeals leaflets, GA forms, history leaflet.
 Source new leaflets (both for printing and website).
 Arranging the printing and reprinting of our leaflets through our printer.
 Check content of other leaflets so that the restoration section is updated regularly with progress.

 - Canal Completion Strategy Group (CCSG).
 This is a group of local authority, wildlife trusts and other bodies that meet once or twice a year for an update.
 Currently our Hon.
 Secretary does all the admin in putting together the meeting date (booking venue, deciding where to hold the meeting, emailing everyone with a reminder of the date and agenda).
 Includes making sure our contact list is correct and co-ordinating the mailings.
-Tony Tyrrell now has a lot of other jobs on his desk and would appreciate handing this one over to someone.

 - Special events – we need someone who is a good organiser.
 The task includes booking hall, catering, PA system, sending out VIP invitations and being on hand during the day to oversee the event such as official openings, special visitors.

 - Insurance manager.
 This is becoming a very important and time-consuming task, not only dealing with the various policy renewals but also checking that everything is correct and insurers informed.

 Most of these tasks can be done from home providing you have email and possibly a printer.
 Help will be given to get you started, but we are looking for volunteers to be able to take on the briefing and do the job with little day-to-day supervision.
 This will relieve the workload of some of our directors, who in turn can get on with their job which is expanding all the time.
 We would be grateful for all offers of help.
 If we can use volunteers then this will, of course, reduce our paid staffing levels so more money goes into canal restoration.
 It’s as simple as that.